By Markey Read

 You expect that the company will provide you with a reasonable working environment, pay you as agreed, offer opportunities for growth and development, and reward you for good work.
 In return, the company expects that you will show up and do the job as agreed, abide by their personnel guidelines, avoid abusing privileges, and generally support the business in succeeding.

-Commitment is terribly lacking in the workplace today.
+Commitment lacks in the workplace today.
 People are too accustomed to leaving when it looks hard or dismissing opportunities when they don’t look perfect.
 Instead of being grateful for the opportunities and benefit gained through employment, people often choose to complain and undermine the company’s plans.

-In desperate moments of believing there are not enough jobs and seeing themselves as victims of the job search, people accept positions knowing trouble is ahead.
+In desperate moments of believing they won’t find work, people accept positions knowing trouble is ahead.
 Then when it gets rough, many choose to leave irresponsibly.
 This is not to say that people are not allowed honest mistakes.
 Everyone makes mistakes in judgment.
 What is required, however, is responsibility for having made the mistake.

 When you choose to break the cycle and stay in that job, you will discover inner strength that will enable you to get and keep a job that really matters.
 If you are in a position that is sucking the very life from you but you have left a few positions already and are accumulating some of that bad job karma, take time to prepare for your next job.